wonkodv/hanstool/README.md

     offer a few functions to the commands.
     *   CLI: This one is really almost a shell
     *   A little Window
     *   Hotkeys: (Probably runs paralell to anotherone) which has systemwide hotkeys for some commands
-    *   Awesome WM Client: Like the MOD+R Prompt
+    *   Awesome WM Client: Like the MOD+R Prompt (Coming real soon)
     *   more are easily implemented
 *   Plattform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
 For example in windows, there is the